Atlantic Beach, New York: Beach Clubs

+Atlantic Beach Estates Club

+The Atlantic Beach Estates Club is a beach and park located within the Incorporated Village of Atlantic Beach, in Nassau County, New York, United States.
+It is owned and maintained as part of the Town of Hempstead's Atlantic Beach Estates Park District, which covers the Atlantic Beach Estates section of the adjacent hamlet and Census-designated place (CDP) of East Atlantic Beach.

+The park consists of a beach along the Atlantic Ocean, parking, and a pavilion.
+It is open exclusively to residents of the adjacent CDP of East Atlantic Beach, who reside within the Atlantic Beach Estates Park District's boundaries.

 Infrastructure

 The Atlantic Beach Fire District, a special district of the Town of Hempstead, is responsible for providing fire and emergency ambulance services for the village.
 Atlantic Beach, however, does not have its own fire department, and therefore contracts out fire protection to the Long Beach Fire Department.

 Emergency ambulance services are provided by a combination of Atlantic Beach Rescue Squad and the Long Beach Fire Department.
 The Atlantic Beach Rescue Unit officially went into service in 1975.

 Police protection is provided by the 4th Precinct of the Nassau County Police Department.

 The Greater Atlantic Beach Water Reclamation District provides sanitary sewage services to the village – in addition to East Atlantic Beach and Atlantic Beach Estates.

 Education

-Its school district is Lawrence Public Schools.
+Atlantic Beach is located within the boundaries of (and is thus served by) the Lawrence Union Free School District.
+Accordingly, all children who reside within the village and attend public schools go to Lawrence's schools.